artsy/artsy.github.io/_posts/2017-02-05-Front-end-JavaScript-at-Artsy-2017.md

  <img src="/images/react-native/artsy_react_logo.svg" style="width:300px;">
 </center>

 React is a Facebook project which offers a uni-direction Component model that _can_ replace MVC in a front-end application.
-React was built out of a desire to abstract away a web page's true view hierarchy (called the DOM) so that they could make changes to all of their views and then React would handle finding the differences between view states.
+React was built out of a desire to abstract away a web page's true view hierarchy (called the DOM) so that they could make changes to to view in memory and then React would handle finding the differences between view states.

-Its model is that you would create a set of Components to encapsulate each part for the state of the page.
+You create a set of Components to encapsulate each part of the state of the page.
 React makes it easy to make components that are functional in the [Functional Reactive Programming](https://en.wikipedia.org/wiki/functional_reactive_programming) sense.
 They act like a function which takes some specially declared state and it is rendered into HTML.

 A component optionally uses a language called [JSX](#jsx) to visualise how each component's child components are set up,here's an example of a React component using JSX [from Emission, our React Native library][search-bar]: